AgostinoFerrara/IPSO-WIN/README.md

 # IPSO-WIN
-Real '90 original software for regression analyses
+Real '90 original software for regression analyses, to experience the thrill of 80s software, and more...

 ==============================================================